ErinSteph/Cute-Sync/README.md

 ![alt tag](https://raw.github.com/team-kittens/Cute-Sync/master/cap.png)

-CuteSync is a small version of Milky's 4chan NameSync for /b/ and /soc/, designed for mobile devices.
+CuteSync is a small version of Milky's 4chan NameSync & Opros' FrenSync for /b/ and /soc/, designed for mobile devices.

 It does not require 4chan X